Informing Our Approach

 The implementation of an ERP package in an enterprise, even of only a few modules, may easily take several years and cost the enterprise a huge amount of money.
 This money is partly spent in having the supplier of the package (or some intermediary company) explain how to use it but mostly to have the enterprise adapt its current way of working such that it fits the straitjacket of the ERP package.
 Is this social progress?
 Do we need to suffer this?

 Coming up behind these top-tier vendors are a number of less expensive products, among them Odoo, Zoho and Hubspot.
 Founded in 2005, Odoo balances open source and enterprise.
-Unlike the ERM giants, it's inherently extensible, with an extensive community of developers, so that with some development work the organization need not bend to the software.
+Unlike the ERM giants, it’s inherently extensible, with a large community of developers, so that with some work the organization need not bend to the software.

 Engaging OS is a more modern take on this approach.
-By leveraging a layered architecture, Engaging OS provides the efficiency and economy of an underlying enterprise engine as layer 1; the ease of extant modules to immediately provide most of the functionality needed as layer 2; and the benefits of bespoke development from modeling your organization as layer 3.
-Like the software products it's built on, Engaging OS is a thin layer, so that generalist web developers will know how to work with it.
+By leveraging a layered architecture, Engaging OS provides the efficiency and economy of an underlying enterprise engine as layer #1; the ease of extant modules to immediately provide most of the functionality needed as layer #2; and the benefits of bespoke development from modeling your organization as layer #3.

 Engaging OS is open-source, as are all the proven yet cutting-edge components of its software stack: Directus on the backend for data management with a PostgreSQL database (Directus's software license requires payment by organizations with over $5m total annual income), and Nuxt on the front accessing the backend via GraphQL using Apollo.